Deadwing: Track listing

 The band stated that 15 songs were recorded during the Deadwing sessions.
 The initial release, for Europe, contained only 9 tracks.
 All versions contain those initial 9 tracks in the same order.
 For the later U.S. release, an additional track was added on, the 2004 re-recorded version of "Shesmovedon", which was originally released on their 2000 Lightbulb Sun, bringing the total to 10.

 The album was also released as a DVD-Audio disc on 10 May 2005 by DTS Entertainment.
 The disc contains 5.1-channel surround versions of all the tracks from the US CD ("Shesmovedon (2004)" was included as an unlisted extra track.) plus three bonus tracks: "Revenant", "Mother and Child Divided" and "Half-Light", bringing the total to 13 songs.

 One more song, "So Called Friend", was released on the "Lazarus" single, bringing it up to 14 songs.
 There is another song titled "Christenings": while it was never released as a Porcupine Tree song, it was eventually released on Steven Wilson's side project, Blackfield's 2007 album Blackfield II.
 An instrumental demo called "Collecting Space" made in 2003 during writing sessions for Deadwing, but never recorded by the band.
-A proper version of this piece was released on the limited edition of Wilson's first solo album Insurgentes as an bonus track.
+A proper version of this piece was released on the limited edition of Wilson's first solo album Insurgentes as a bonus track.
 Another possible song from this time is "Godfearing", which was later released on the web and of which Wilson doesn't recall the exact recording period, but it was either during Deadwing or In Absentia.